odoo/odoo/doc/howtos/backend.rst

 ----------------

 Each module is a directory within a *module directory*.
-Module directories are specified by using the :option:`--addons-path <odoo.py --addons-path>` option.
+Module directories are specified by using the :option:`--addons-path <odoo-bin --addons-path>` option.

 .. tip::